Industrial and organizational psychology: Performance appraisal/management

 Performance appraisal or performance evaluation is the process in which an individual's or a group's work behaviors and outcomes are assessed against managers' and others' expectations for the job.
-Performance appraisal is frequently used in promotion and compensation decisions, to help design and validate personnel selection procedures, and for performance management.
-Performance management is the process of providing performance feedback relative to expectations and information relevant to helping a worker improve his or her performance (e.g., coaching, mentoring).
+Performance appraisal is used for a variety of purposes including alignment with organizational objectives, the basis for employment decisions (promotion, raises and termination), feedback to employees, and training needs assessment.
+Performance management is the process of providing performance feedback relative to expectations and information relevant to helping a worker improve their performance (e.g., coaching, mentoring).
 Performance management may also include documenting and tracking performance information for organizational evaluation purposes.

-An I-O psychologist would typically use information from the job analysis to determine a job's performance dimensions and then construct a rating scale to describe each level of performance for the job.
-Often, the I-O psychologist would be responsible for training organizational personnel how to use the performance appraisal instrument, including ways to minimize bias when using the rating scale and how to provide effective performance feedback.

 Individual assessment and psychometrics

 Individual assessment involves the measurement of individual differences.
 I-O psychologists perform individual assessments in order to evaluate differences among candidates for employment as well as differences among employees.
 The constructs measured pertain to job performance.
 With candidates for employment, individual assessment is often part of the personnel selection process.
 These assessments can include written tests, aptitude tests, physical tests, psycho-motor tests, personality tests, integrity and reliability tests, work samples, simulations, and assessment centres.